JasonSWFu/NoNG-IS-/index.md

 ***Target transcript:*** promise that you will not ask me to borrow any money **from the bank for the money** of you for mister van brandt she rejoined and i accept your help gratefully.

-[**VoiceCraft:**] content: promise that you won't ask me to borrow any money of you from Mr. Van Branch, you rejoined and i accept your help gratefully.
+[**VoiceCraft:**] promise that you will not ask me to borrow any money of you from mister van brandt you rejoined and i accept your help gratefully.

 <audio style="width:320px" controls="controls">
 	<source src="wavs/8173_294714_000033_000000_seed1.wav" type="audio/wav" />